RosettaCommons/documentation/application_documentation/minirosetta.md

 Simple Cyclic Peptide Prediction ( -protocol simple_cycpep_predict )
 ------------------------------------------------

 Full documentation for this application is available on the [[Simple Cyclic Peptide Prediction Application|simple_cycpep_predict]] page.
+(The simple_cycpep_predict BOINC graphics are particularly nice, though, if I do say so myself.)

 Ligand Dock ( -protocol ligand\_dock )
 --------------------------------------